The Last Desert 2018 is the eighth edition of the event and takes place in November 2016.

 We highly advise you to purchase a flexible plane ticket and to arrive well in advance in case of any problems with your flights.
 Although not likely, the itinerary is subject to change and the 4 Deserts will not be held responsible for any fees incurred due to airline ticket changes, re-bookings, etc.

 Antarctica is the largest desert in the world, and it is often referred to as the "White Desert."
 The Last Desert is the only multi-stage race on the Antarctic continent.
-The Last Desert is held around he Antarctic Peninsula, with a remarkable history of early polar exploration and whaling.
-The scenery of icebergs, mountains, research bases and incredble wildlife are unparalleled anywhere else on the Antarctic continent.
+It is held around the Antarctic Peninsula, with a remarkable history of early polar exploration and whaling.
+The scenery of icebergs, mountains, research bases and incredible wildlife are unparalleled anywhere else on the Antarctic continent.

-The Last Desert explores the pristine scenery of snow, ice, mountains and waterways and wide variety of wildlife inlcuding penguins, birds, whales and seals.
+The Last Desert explores the pristine scenery of snow, ice, mountains and waterways and wide variety of wildlife including penguins, birds, whales and seals.